-Think of ferritin as your body's iron savings account.
-When iron intake is adequate, ferritin levels stay high.
-When intake falls short — or losses increase — the body draws down stores before anything shows up in your haemoglobin or CBC.
+Ferritin is your body's iron reserve.
+When intake is adequate, levels stay high.
+When intake falls short, or losses increase, the body draws down stores before anything shows up in your haemoglobin or CBC.

-This is why ferritin is the most sensitive marker of iron status.
-A haemoglobin of 13.5 g/dL and an MCV of 88 fl can coexist with a ferritin of 12 ng/mL — and the fatigue, hair loss, and poor exercise recovery that comes with it.
+Ferritin is the most sensitive marker of iron status.
+A haemoglobin of 13.5 g/dL and an MCV of 88 fl can coexist with a ferritin of 12 ng/mL, and the fatigue, hair loss, and poor exercise recovery that comes with it.
 Your doctor sees a normal blood count.
 You feel exhausted.
 Both are true.

 | Ferritin level (ng/mL) | Lab classification | Clinical picture | Status |